Prior Authorization Process Flow Chart: A Visual Reference for Healthcare Staff

 See how PA automation streamlines every path in these flowcharts

-Practices automating PA workflow typically compress total cycle times by 50 to 70%, with the largest gains coming from eliminating manual portal entry and documentation gathering.
+Practices automating PA workflow compress total cycle times, with the largest gains coming from eliminating manual portal entry and documentation gathering.

 How does automation change each flowchart?